meMORandum

 In New Brunswick, the Wolastoqey Nation litigation continues to move through the courts.
 The New Brunswick Court of Appeal previously concluded that while a court could potentially make findings related to Aboriginal title involving privately owned land, the return of privately owned lands themselves was not an available remedy.

-At the same time, a separate British Columbia decision involving the Cowichan Tribes reached a different conclusion regarding the potential coexistence of Aboriginal title and privately owned lands, contributing to broader legal uncertainty and ongoing national discussion within the legal and real estate sectors.
+At the same time, a separate British Columbia decision involving the Cowichan Tribes reached a different conclusion regarding the potential coexistence of Aboriginal title and privately owned lands, contributing to ongoing legal debate and national discussion within the legal and real estate sectors.

 NBREA is currently reviewing these developments within the New Brunswick regulatory and practice context while continuing to monitor developments in other jurisdictions, including guidance issued by regulators in British Columbia.

-Managers of Record may wish to reinforce with their teams the importance of remaining informed and aware of these issues while continuing to exercise professional judgment and meeting obligations under the REALTORⓇ Code, the Act to Incorporate the New Brunswick Real Estate Association, and the Real Estate Agents Act, including remaining within the scope of their expertise and advising clients to seek independent legal or other professional advice where appropriate.
+Managers of Record may wish to reinforce with their teams the importance of remaining informed and aware of these developments while continuing to exercise professional judgment and meet their obligations under the REALTORⓇ Code, the Act to Incorporate the New Brunswick Real Estate Association, and the Real Estate Agents Act, including remaining within the scope of their expertise and advising clients to seek independent legal or other professional advice where appropriate.

 Reach out to NBREA at communications@nbrea.ca